SiamRahman29/TableLamp/content/posts/UTM over BUET/index.md

 In February 2022, I began studying online at BUET while continuing my studies at UTM.
 A part of me had already chosen BUET, and I told myself I was finishing the UTM semester simply because I’d worked hard for it.
 I communicated this uncertainty to my parents.
 Surprisingly, my mother—who usually has strong opinions about my choices—was okay with whatever I decided.
 My father, on the other hand, never explicitly endorsed UTM but kept asking me to think things through.
 Subtly, he revealed a preference for UTM.

-Eventually, in March 2022, while I was exhausted from writing chemistry lab reports for BUET’s online classes, I leaned into UTM.
+Eventually, in March 2022, while I was exhausted from writing chemistry lab reports for BUET’s "online practical classes", I leaned towards UTM.
 I had strong reasons both for and against BUET and UTM.
-But I picked a few good reasons in favor of UTM and told my father I wanted to continue there.
+So I picked a few good reasons in favor of UTM and told my father I wanted to continue there.
 He was visibly relieved.

 ## So Why?

 There were no overwhelmingly strong arguments for or against either BUET or UTM.
-UTM won because my father, whose opinions I trust, had a clear preference, and the part of me that felt confident was indifferent.
-That indifference came from a belief that I would do well wherever I went, and that I wouldn’t really miss anything.
+UTM won because my father, whose opinions I trust, had a clear preference, and the part of me that felt confident was indifferent: an indifference that came from a belief that I would do well wherever I went, and that I wouldn’t really miss anything.

 My research came from websites, other people’s stories, and my own experiences studying online at both places.
 From what I could tell, I wasn’t losing much either way.
+So in the month of October 2022, I flew off to Kuala Lumpur.